Manage Account Users

 Groups are an easy way to organize and manage multiple users.
 If you have multiple individuals who need the same kind of calendar access, create a group.
 Then you can set the calendar permissions for the entire group, and add or remove individual users from the group as needed.

-• Scroll to the Groups section
+• Scroll to the Groups section of any user’s settings.

-• Select the group from the drop-down menu
+• Select the group from the drop-down menu.

 • Click Save.